LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Related work

-\textbf{Agent and Policy Learning with LLMs / VLMs:} Foundation LLMs / VLMs provide a source of common-sense data for robot policy training. \citet{qian2024affordance} shows how to train an affordance grounding VLM on affordance data. \citet{ingelhag2024roboskill} presents a system that evaluates the potential of instruction following using already-learned skills based on LLM / VLM, and otherwise learns new skills from user demonstrations. \citet{wu2023read} construct a read-and-reward framework that extracts relevant information from Atari manuals, evaluating object-agent interactions. \citet{yoneda2023statler} utilizes an LLM to maintain an estimate of the world state in text.
-More-recent work such as Robotics Transformer~\cite{rt1, rt2, padalkar2023open}, Gato~\cite{reed2022gato}, GR-1~\cite{wu2023unleashing} and Octo~\cite{octo_2023} learn generalist robot policies with multi-modal sequence models, taking advantage of the flexibility of encoding and decoding images / actions via token representations similar to VLMs.
-VIMA~\cite{jiang2023vima} is a transformer-based agent that processes interleaved visual and text prompts.
-In contrast, our method predicts actions encoded only as texts, without introducing any new tokens or LLM / VLM architectural modifications. \modelname uniquely reformulates the same data in VIMA \cite{jiang2023vima} for instruction tuning.
+\textbf{Robot learning via sequence models, LLMs, and VLMs.} The use of sequence models in robot learning has a longstanding tradition~\citep{zheng2022online,shang2022starformer,starformer}.
+Recent foundation LLMs / VLMs provide a source of common-sense data for robot policy training \citep{qian2024affordance, ingelhag2024roboskill, wu2023read, yoneda2023statler}.
+More recent work such as Robotics Transformer~\citep{rt1, rt2, padalkar2023open}, Gato~\citep{reed2022gato}, GR-1~\citep{wu2023unleashing} and Octo~\citep{octo_2023} learn generalist robot policies with multi-modal sequence models, taking advantage of the flexibility of encoding and decoding images/actions via token representations similar to VLMs.

-\textbf{Instruction Data Generation:} Finetuning LLMs / VLMs with instruction data has shown a lot of potential for vision tasks~\cite{alpaca,vicuna2023,liu2023llava,liu2024improved}.
-While effective, construction of such datasets with high quality and quantity is beyond trivial~\cite{liu2023llava}, especially for specialized visual domains~\cite{li2023llavamed,bazi2024rs,kuckreja2023geochat,Omkar2023XrayGPT} such as robotics.
-Moreover, recent works highlight shortcomings in abilities such as spatial awareness of VLMs instruction tuned on generic data~\cite{chen2023shikra,Ranasinghe2024LearningTL} leading to exploration of localization-specific instruction data generation~\cite{peng2023kosmos,chen2023shikra,Ranasinghe2024LearningTL,You2023FerretRA,liu2024improved}.
-Yet these modified VLMs suffer in the robotics domains \cite{ranasinghe2024understanding}.
-In contrast to these works, we build a robotics-specific instruction dataset used to train a powerful VLM, \modelname, adept at several robotic domain tasks.
-Closest to our proposed \modelname is \citet{zhen20243d}, which focused on 3D reasoning and inference capabilities for manipulation tasks, but unlike ours perform no direct action predictions in textual form.

-\textbf{Self-Supervised Learning in Robotics:} Self-supervised learning (SSL) has long been explored in robotics~\cite{pinto2016supersizing,sermanet2018time}, with recent work showing a flavor of visual representation learning ~\cite{li2022does,li2023crossway,wang2023manipulate}.
-In contrast, we introduce auxiliary SSL objectives (\ie pretext tasks) based on instruction prompts, motivated by similar ideas in computer vision (\eg utilizing spatial relations in~\cite{doersch2015unsupervised}, temporal relations in~\cite{yun2022time,svt2022} or future prediction in~\cite{Walker2021PredictingVW}).
-More specifically, we create a set of domain-specific auxiliary datasets (\eg for spatial or temporal reasoning), that enable \modelname to learn relations that are useful for the downstream robotics tasks, when used for finetuning.